DiRoots-Limited/DiRoots.Civil3D.Releases/docs/pages/PipingEngineer/PE-Pipes-Structures-Tables.md

 4. The exported file will include all visible properties and their current values

 ![Piping Engineer exporting data](../../../assets\images\PipingEngineer\PE-ExportData.gif)
-<sub>Note: the version on the image may not reflect the [latest version of Piping Engineer/DiRootsOne](https://diroots.com/revit-plugins/dirootsone/).</sub>
+<sub>Note: the version on the image may not reflect the [latest version of Piping Engineer/DiCivil](https://diroots.com/Civil 3D-plugins/DiCivil/).</sub>

 ### Importing Data

-After external editing, you can import the data back to update your Revit model:
+After external editing, you can import the data back to update your Civil 3D model:

 1. Click the "Import" button in the table toolbar
 2. Select your edited file
 3. Review the changes in the preview window
-4. Apply the updates to your Revit model
+4. Apply the updates to your Civil 3D model

 ![Piping Engineer importing data](../../../assets\images\PipingEngineer\PE-ImportData.gif)
-<sub>Note: the version on the image may not reflect the [latest version of Piping Engineer/DiRootsOne](https://diroots.com/revit-plugins/dirootsone/).</sub>
+<sub>Note: the version on the image may not reflect the [latest version of Piping Engineer/DiCivil](https://diroots.com/Civil 3D-plugins/DiCivil/).</sub>

 ## Search and Filter